 Welcome to the Housing Assurance Panel's (HAP) webpage.
 Scrutinising the service is the role of this panel and its Chairman, Anna Campbell, explains a bit more: "Scrutiny is a great system because it means residents work in partnership with Wiltshire Council and can take an in-depth, fair and balanced look at a specific part of the service and then make recommendations about how things can be even better plus there's a great social element too!
 We are a group of residents (tenants and leaseholders) and independents that work together to help improve services for council housing tenants and leaseholders This is a part of co-regulation, which means housing services self-regulates subject to challenge and scrutiny from its residents.
 This is a great way for us to get involved and deliver benefits to residents and their families."

 At the moment we're looking at Anti-Social Behaviour.
-After this, we intend to look at Cleaning and Maintenance of Communal Property and then maybe towards the end of the year we might do a project around Sheltered Housing.
+After this, we intend to look at Fire Safety and then maybe towards the end of the year we might do a project around Cleaning and Maintenance of Communal Property or Sheltered Housing.
 If you fancy getting involved in any of these, for the whole project of just a little bit of it, please get in touch the details are in the Contact us section to the right.

 Once the panel have settled on a topic, which is decided by the panel and Wiltshire Council’s Housing Board, the group gets together and scopes the project – this is defining the boundaries of what the Panel will and will not be looking at.